 - (a) Together with setbacks and easements, the ability to develop or improve a lot may also be limited by requirements or federal, state, or local laws.
-Locally, such laws recognized by the Town of Blue River include: - (1) Federally Designated Floodways or Floodplains (see Article 16B-16-30). - (2) Federally Designated Wetlands (see Article 16B-13-20).

-- (3) Policies established by the Town of Blue River (including the Land Use Code) designed to reduce the impact of development in order to advance goals and objectives to preserve the natural environment that defines the character of Blue River. - (4) Reserved.
+Locally, such laws recognized by the Town of Blue River include: - (1) Federally Designated Floodways or Floodplains (see Article 16B-16-30). - (2) Federally Designated Wetlands (see Article 16B-13-20). - (3) Policies established by the Town of Blue River (including the Land Use Code) designed to reduce the impact of development in order to advance goals and objectives to preserve the natural environment that defines the character of Blue River. - (4) Reserved.
 (Subsection reserved for later reference to any local regulations such as ridgeline development regulations, wildfire mitigation zones, wildlife corridors, or steep slope restrictions).

 Sec.
-16B-4-40.
+16B-4-50.
 Buildable Area.

 - (a) Determining Building, Structure, and Accessory Improvement Location.
 When seeking Town approval of the location within a lot of any building, structure, accessory improvement, or other improvement regulated by the Land Use Code, the owner or applicant shall demonstrate a consideration of the following when deciding the appropriate location of the building, structure, accessory improvement, or other improvement: - 1.
-The lot's setbacks imposed by the applicable zone district (see Chapter 16A Zoning); - 2.
-Easements that may prohibit, restrict, or limit the location of development or improvements; - 3.
-Other encumbrances or limitations that lawfully prohibit, restrict, or limit development or improvements within the lot; - 4.
+The lot's setbacks imposed by the applicable zone district (see Chapter 16A Zoning). - Although front, side and rear setbacks established by a zone district are typically measured from the lot lines of the property, when a Town Road Easement encroaches into a lot, the setback shall be measured from the edge of the Town Road Easement. - 2.
+Easements that may prohibit, restrict, or limit the location of development or improvements;

+- 3. Other encumbrances or limitations that lawfully prohibit, restrict, or limit development or improvements within the lot; - 4.
 Integration of the building, structure, and site improvements into the natural topography and natural features of the lot to reduce the impact of the mass of the building, structure, or improvement; - 5.
 Minimizing the need for grading or surface disruption and revegetation; - 6.
 Avoiding areas of natural or historic drainage and minimizing the need for extensive redirection or natural drainage courses; - 7.
 Minimizing the need for lengthy or steeply sloped driveways or access roads; - 8.
 Reasonable buffering of views of the proposed building, structure, or site improvement from existing adjacent residences and a recognition of the advantages of sun exposure for vegetation and snow management; and - 9.
 To the extent practicable, minimizing or buffering impacts on adjacent property caused by vehicle headlights, parking, and the use of areas intended for social or recreational activities such as decks, outdoor dining areas, and hot tubs.